duonghoainam/tien-am/backend/README.md

 - **Nodemon**: 3.1.4 or higher — for automatic server restarts during development.
 - **ExpressJS**: 4.19.2 or higher — a fast, unopinionated web framework for Node.js.
+- **AdminJS**: 7.8.12 or higher — an open-source admin panel for Node.js.
 - **MongoDB**: 7.0.12 or higher — a highly scalable NoSQL database.
 - **Mongoose**: 8.6.1 or higher — an elegant MongoDB object modeling tool.
 - **Joi**: 17.13.3 or higher — for schema validation.